codeimpossible/blog.barboza.io/src/posts/recipe-pumpkin-cheesecake-bars.md

   - recipes
 ---

-Crust:

-- graham cracker crumbs, or gingersnap crumbs, or both!
-- granulated sugar
-- melted butter

-Pumpkin Layer:

-- canned pumpkin (pure pumpkin – not pumpkin pie mix)
-- heavy cream
-- eggs
-- granulated sugar
-- vanilla extract
-- pumpkin pie spice

-Cheesecake Swirl:

-- cream cheese
-- egg + an extra egg yolk
-- granulated sugar
-- vanilla extract

-Directions:

 These pumpkin cheesecake bars may look very impressive, but they are surprisingly easy to whip together.

-First we start with the crust: crushed graham crackers (or gingersnaps), butter and sugar pressed into the bottom of a 9×13 casserole dish.
+### Ingredients

+#### Graham cracker crust

+- 3 cups graham cracker crumbs
+- 6 tablespoons granulated sugar
+- 10 tablespoons melted butter

+#### Pumpkin layer

+- 1 can (15 oz) pumpkin puree (not pumpkin pie mix)
+- 3/4 cup heavy cream
+- 2 large eggs
+- 3/4 cup granulated sugar
+- 1 teaspoon vanilla extract
+- 2 teaspoons pumpkin pie spice

+#### Cheesecake swirl
+- 8 oz cream cheese, softened
+- 1 large egg
+- 1 egg yolk
+- 1/2 cup granulated sugar
+- 1 teaspoon vanilla extract

+### Directions

+Preheat oven to 350°F. Line a 9x13 baking pan with parchment paper or foil.

+Graham Cracker Crust: In a medium sized bowl, combine graham cracker crumbs, sugar and melted butter until crumbly.
+Press into the prepared baking pan.

-Whip together the pumpkin pie layer, seasoned with pumpkin spice, and pour it on top of the graham cracker layer.
+Pumpkin Layer: In a medium bowl, whisk together all ingredients (pumpkin puree, heavy cream, eggs, sugar, vanilla and pumpkin pie spice).
+Pour on top of graham cracker layer.

-Then we beat together the cream cheese, eggs, sugar and vanilla until smooth.
-Pour it on top of the pumpkin layer and then drag a knife through the cheesecake and pumpkin layers to create a marbled look.
-Bake for about 40 minutes, cool and refrigerate.
-Serve chilled!
+Cheesecake Swirl: In a medium bowl, beat all ingredients (cream cheese, egg, egg yolk, sugar and vanilla extract) with electric mixer on medium speed until well mixed.

+Spoon tablespoonfuls of cheesecake filling on top of pumpkin layer.
+With a knife, carefully swirl cheesecake filling into pumpkin mixture to create marbled look.
+Be careful to not disturb the bottom graham cracker layer while swirling the top two layers.
+Bake for 37 to 42 minutes or until center is set.
+Cool for 30 minutes and then refrigerate for 2 hours, until chilled.

+Slice into squares and serve.